sepen/cpk/README.md

 - **Multi-architecture aware** — different builds of the same package (e.g., `pkgname#1.0-1.x86_64.cpk`, `pkgname#1.0-1.arm64.cpk`).

-## Features

-- Centralized and standardized package + source management.
-- Safe reuse of pre-built packages across different machines.
-- Clear metadata about the source and build process of each package.
-- Native multi-architecture support with explicit architecture identifiers.

 ## Relation to pkgutils

 `cpk` is not a replacement for `pkgutils` but an extension built on top of it.